clearlinux/swupd-client/docs/swupd.1.rst

         Lists all available software bundles, either installed or not, that are available.
 It will return 0 with succeeded and a different value of 0 with failed.

+    - `-d, --deps={bundle}`

+        Lists all bundle dependencies of the passed bundle, including recursively included bundles.

+    - `-D, --has-dep={bundle}`

+        Displays a tree of all bundles which include the passed bundle as a dependency.
+Combine with `--all` to report all bundles including those not installed on the system.

 ``check-update``